How the Trump Administration's Executive Orders on Refugees Harm Our Iraqi Wartime Allies

 Executive Order 13815 gravely impacted the backlog of nearly 60,000 U.S.-affiliated Iraqis seeking to come to the United States.
 Several new procedures went into effect immediately, with additional screening measures added after the 90-day ban expired in January 2018.

 The ban and its accompanying “enhanced vetting procedures” subsequently harmed U.S.-affiliated Iraqis in multiple ways:

 - Indefinitely barred spouses and children of already resettled refugees who are in the United States (what is known as “following to join” family reunification or I-730 petitions).

 - Requires additional enhanced vetting procedures and data collection from individuals originating from those 11 countries, including information going back ten years (previously the requirement was five years) for all places where they have lived for more than 30 days, and current contact information for all family members.
 These are onerous requirements for families that have been separated and displaced, often for decades.

 U.S.-affiliated Iraqis and their families still in Iraq have a slim chance of finding safety in the United States.
 The disruption to the program has prevented thousands of Iraqis who risked their lives for America’s mission in Iraq from finding safety in the United States.

 How Do Court Ruling Impact U.S.-Affiliated Iraqis?

-- U.S. District Court for the Western District of Washington Judge James Robart ruled on December 23, 2017 that “following-to-join” refugee family members and refugees from the 11 countries identified in the latest refugee ban who have a bona fide relationship with an individual or entity in the United States cannot be banned, including U.S.-affiliated Iraqis and their family members.
-The Trump Administration was unsuccessful in their Ninth Circuit Appeal, as the Court rejected the administration’s argument that the appeal and the injunction were moot because the challenged ban has ended.
+U.S. District Court for the Western District of Washington Judge James Robart ruled on December 23, 2017 that “following-to-join” refugee family members and refugees from the 11 countries identified in the latest refugee ban who have a bona fide relationship with an individual or entity in the United States cannot be banned, including U.S.-affiliated Iraqis and their family members.
+The Trump Administration was unsuccessful in appealing at the Ninth Circuit.
+The case was remanded to Judge Robart, who will determine whether the government is complying with his order.

 Why is Protecting our Iraqi Allies Important?